How to Set Up Budget vs Actual Comparison: Complete Guide

 2. Map Chart of Accounts to Budget Categories

 Your accounting system’s chart of accounts rarely matches your budget structure perfectly.
-You might budget for “Marketing” as one line, but your chart of accounts splits it into paid ads, content creation, events, and software.
+You might budget for “Marketing” as one line, but your chart of accounts splits it into paid ads, content creation, events, software, and other marketing expenses that often require careful mapping.

 Create a simple mapping document showing exactly which accounts roll up into each budget line.
+Align actual spending directly to the budget’s chart of accounts to ensure accurate comparison.
 This prevents the frustrating situation where your variance analysis compares apples to oranges because expenses landed in different buckets than you expected.

 3. Import Actuals Finance Data Cleanly